adam-rw/ssh-proxy/README.md

 # SSH Proxy

-SSH Proxy is a simple wrapper written in Python for creating a SOCKS5 compatible proxy to connect via an SSH tunnel.
+SSH Proxy is a simple wrapper written in Python 3 for creating a SOCKS5 compatible proxy to connect via an SSH tunnel.

 SSH Proxy is useful for situations when you need to browse websites that are behind a corporate firewall, such as internal tools, test and staging servers etc.

 ## Installation

 * Clone this repo and cd into the directory
-* Run pip install -r requirements.txt
+* Run `pip install -r requirements.txt`
-* chmod +x ./ssh-proxy
+* `chmod +x ./ssh-proxy`
-* Edit config.ini.default and rename to config.ini
+* Edit `config.ini.default` and rename to `config.ini`

 ## Usage